BP Rig Supervisor Robert Kaluza Found Not Guilty

 Note that these engineers were the highest level company personnel prosecuted after the spill.
 No senior executives face charges.

-Kurt Mix will be speaking at the 2016 Global TapRooT® Summit about his experience and the effect that it might have on other first responders and people being asked questions after an accident.
+Kurt Mix will be spoke at the 2016 Global TapRooT® Summit about his experience and the effect that it had.
 If you don’t think that federal prosecutions could impact your incident investigations, come hear Kurt’s story and then decide.